 - Libido.
 Your desire to have sex can impact your semen volume.

-Some research suggests that certain supplements can help improve these factors to increase semen volume and overall sexual performance:
+that certain supplements can help improve these factors to increase semen volume and overall sexual performance:

-- D-aspartic acid (D-AA) supplements may help boost testosterone.
+- D-aspartic acid (D-AA) supplements boost testosterone.

 If you’re interested in trying one of these supplements, talk with your doctor before use.
 They may be able to recommend certain products and offer information about dosage and side effects.

 You can try one or more of the following to help improve sexual function and potentially increase semen volume:

 - Get regular exercise.
 Work out or do physical activities for at least 20 to 30 minutes a day.
 Exercise can improve blood flow to the penis, which can have major effects on your overall sexual health.

 - Get enough sleep.
 Sleep at least six to eight hours a night.
 Not getting enough sleep your semen quality.

 - Eat a balanced diet.
 Not getting enough nutrients can affect your physical health, potentially leading to sexual dysfunction.

 - Boost your vitamin and mineral intake.
 Your and can affect your fertility and levels of testosterone.
 Take supplements or regularly eat foods enriched with these vitamins.